 These are uncertain times for printing company Fingerprint Co-operative Ltd

 in Cape Town, South Africa.
 The company’s prized printing machine has seized up.
 There’s a lull in drumming up new business.
 Now the workers are worried about a succession plan for the 29-year-old-company.
-Time for the employees to hold a ‘workers revolution’?
+Time for the company to arbitrary close and retrench the employees?
 Not at Fingerprint – for here workers take the decisions themselves.

 Fingerprint is a worker cooperative, one of about 50 operating in Western Cape Province.
 In a worker cooperative, all the employees have a stake in the business and an equal vote in the way it runs.
 Historically, worker co-ops have held the most appeal when things seemed perilous for workers.
 Take, for instance, the conditions in factories in South Africa in the 1980s.
 Bosses didn’t tolerate workers who joined unions or politics.
 It’s no wonder that the founders of Fingerprint, Issy Engelbrecht (70) and his friend Brian Arendse (now deceased), found themselves jobless one day over 30 years ago.